aparame/my-website/content/event/example/index.md

 location: Detroit, Michigan

-summary: Presenting my work on guranteeing safety in autonomous vehicle navigation
+summary: Presenting my work on guaranteeing Safety in Autonomous Vehicle navigation
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: 'Safety verification is now an imminent task prior to the large-scale deployment of such convoluted models.
+For safety-critical tasks in navigation, it becomes imperative to perform a verification procedure on the trajectories proposed by the planning algorithm prior to deployment.
+Signal Temporal Logic (STL) constraints can dictate the safety requirements for an AV.
+A combination of STL constraints is called a specification.
+A key difference between STL and other logic constraints is that STL allows us to work on continuous signals.
+We verify the satisfaction of the STL specifications by calculating the robustness value for each signal within the specification.
+Higher robustness values indicate a safer system.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2030-06-01T13:00:00Z'
+date: '2023-04-19T10:00:00Z'
-date_end: '2030-06-01T15:00:00Z'
+# date_end: '2030-06-01T15:00:00Z'
-all_day: false
+# all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: '2017-01-01T00:00:00Z'
+# publishDate: '2017-01-01T00:00:00Z'

 authors: []
 tags: []